ODA Spending

 R&D to improve agricultural productivity and to better understand challenges faced by partner countries are important priorities in Australia’s ODA for agriculture.
 As such, agricultural research received 44% of bilateral agriculture ODA in 2021, funded through ACIAR.
 DFAT and ACIAR also work closely with CGIAR on agricultural research in partner countries.

-Some of Australia’s bilateral funding is channeled as earmarked funding through multilaterals (US$31 million in 2021), such as Australia’s contributions to CGIAR ( US${title="Funding that is reported from sources other than OECD data without an official conversion rate are converted using the OECD annual exchange rate for the year the pledge was made.
-Pledges made in 2023 are reported using the conversion rate for 2022."17 million in 2022) and GAFSP ( US$104 million pledged for 2010-2024).
+Some of Australia’s bilateral funding is channeled as earmarked funding through multilaterals (US$24.8 million in 2022), such as Australia’s contributions to CGIAR ( US$17 million in 2022) and GAFSP ( US$104 million pledged for 2010-2024).

 Multilateral Spending and Commitments